AN ENCHANTING PLACE WHERE MEETINGS MEET HISTORY, ELEGANCE AND REFINEMENT OF LIVING

 At the crossroads of central and southern Europe

-Opatija’s favourable central position in the Alpe-Adria region, which includes the countries of Croatia, Slovenia, Italy, Austria and Hungary certainly adds to its everlasting popularity.
-Opatija is situated in the Kvarner Gulf, the northern part of the Croatian Adriatic Sea, and is, therefore, the closest sea resort to all Central and Western Europe countries, which is why Kvarner Bay was and still is a very popular tourist destination.
-It is also located at the geographical crossroads of western Croatia, southern Slovenia and eastern Italy, lying at the foot of the Učka mountain, a natural reserve, and covering an area of 54 square kilometres.
+Opatija’s favourable central position in the Alpe-Adria region, which includes countries of Croatia, Slovenia, Italy, Austria and Hungary certainly adds to its everlasting popularity.
+Opatija is situated in the Kvarner Gulf, the northern part of the Croatian Adriatic Sea, and is, therefore, the closest sea resort to all Central and Western Europe countries, which is why Kvarner bay was and still is a very popular tourist destination.
+It is also located at the geographical crossroads of western Croatia, southern Slovenia and eastern Italy, lying at the foot of the Učka mountain, a natural preserve, and covering an area of 54 square kilometres.
 The best thing about this noble seaside resort is precisely its location.
-Opatija is within the radius of a 5-hour-drive from some of the most important cities in Southern and Central Europe like Zagreb, Ljubljana, Venice, Milan, Vienna, Budapest, Salzburg, Munich, etc. Nearby, there are five international airports—Rijeka Airport on the island of Krk, Pula, Zagreb, Ljubljana-Brnik and Trieste, not to mention Venice airport which is the best choice for transcontinental flights.
-During summer 2019, Rijeka Airport was connected with 17 European cities, while during the winter season it is connected with Munich and Dusseldorf twice a week.
+Opatija is within the radius of 5-hour-drive from some of the most important cities in South and Central Europe like Zagreb, Ljubljana, Venice, Milan, Vienna, Budapest, Salzburg, Munich etc. Nearby, there are five international airports – Rijeka airport on the island Krk, Pula, Zagreb, Ljubljana-Brnik and Trieste, not to mention Venice airport which is the best choice for transcontinental flights.
+During the summer 2019, Rijeka airport was connected with 17 European cities, while during the winter season it is connected with Munich and Dusseldorf Airport twice a week.

 Opatija in between green and blue horizons